How a summer of protest pushed young Hong Kongers to the edge

 Tens of thousands of protesters took to the streets that day to oppose a controversial bill that would have legalized extradition from Hong Kong to mainland China.
 The bill was inspired by the city's inability to return the suspect of a grisly murder to Taiwan, but many Hong Kong citizens feared it would be abused by Beijing for political persecution.

-Prior to June 12, Jim says he wasn't political.
+Prior to June 12, Jim said he wasn't political.
 He was a high school student who liked to play the violin.
 The son of two medical professionals, he had aspirations to one day be a doctor.
 A demonstration, he thought, would be a good opportunity to put some first-aid training to use.

 The rally was given permission by authorities.
 But by mid-afternoon a number of protesters decided to storm the entrance of the city's legislature despite the heavy police presence.

 Police declared the protest a riot and used tear gas and rubber bullets to disperse the crowd.
-Jim spent about three hours treating the wounded and says what he saw changed him.
+Jim spent about three hours treating the wounded and said what he saw changed him.

 He thought the Hong Kong police had used disproportionate and "unreasonable force."

 Jim could barely sleep that night and when he did, he had nightmares.
-He had an exam the next day but says his brain "was totally empty."
-He sat down at his desk and "just lied on the table and slept."
+He had an exam the next day but said his brain "was totally empty."
+He sat down at his desk, rested his head on the table and slept.

 Thousands of young people like Jim have spent the summer on the front lines of Hong Kong's longest sustained protests since the city returned to China in 1997.
 Their movement started in opposition to the bill but quickly snowballed into a grassroots, decentralized crusade for universal suffrage and independent inquiries into alleged police misconduct.